 ‘The Office’ is no longer a fixed building but a state of mind.
 Where over 50% of British employees have been working from home, it’s likely many will continue to work both in and out of the office some of the time.
 Business systems need to work seamlessly in all circumstances – and there are no excuses for poor connectivity or reliability now.

-Organisations should therefore select a communication platform that supports hybrid working through cross-device accessibility.
+Organisations should therefore select a communication platform that supports hybrid working through cross-device accessibility (such as Microsoft Teams).
 The ability to answer calls from a PC, a desk phone or mobile device empowers workers to perform their roles effectively, seamlessly answering calls wherever they are.

 Video calling is the new normal

 Once something of a novelty, video meetings are now a daily occurrence for many and a key part of hybrid working.

 It’s easy to understand why: research indicates that only 7% of human communication is verbal, with 55% a mix of body language and facial expression.
 So seeing someone is key to effectively communicating with them.

 Accurate communication is of vital importance to business, whether attracting new customers or communicating with existing ones.
 And video calling offers an engaging means of communication.
 It’s free from misinterpretation (possible with email) and it’s easier to keep the other person’s attention and ensure you’re making your point.

 Keeping in touch is key

 Keeping staff engaged is also important during periods of remote or hybrid working where you’re not regularly seeing them face-to-face.

 Some staff will not be as focused or productive as usual.
 Others working remotely may also feel isolated and disengaged with work.
 This can either lead to negativity seeping into work life, or the individual becoming more open to other work opportunities.